alexcavender/wordpress-ajax-load-more/README.md

 ### Will this work with my theme?

-1. This should work with any WordPress theme. it has been designed to work out of the box with any underscores theme
+1. This should work with any WordPress theme.
+Of course, there will be exceptions especially on large themes that have lots of custom code.
+It has been designed to work out of the box with any underscores based theme.